maho3/ltu-ili/CONFIG.md

 2. Generate `num_sample` samples from the posterior for each input.
 3. Compute a comparison metric between the posterior samples and the true values.
 Plot it and save the figure to `output_path`.

-There are two available sampler backends in [`ili.utils.samplers`](ili/utils/samplers.py) to generate posterior samples, one that uses PyTorch's `pyro` and one that uses `emcee`.
+There are two available sampler backends in [`ili.utils.samplers`](ili/utils/samplers.py) to generate posterior samples, one that uses PyTorch's [`pyro`](https://github.com/pyro-ppl/pyro) and one that uses [`emcee`](https://github.com/dfm/emcee).
 The choice of training engine will constrain which sampler you can use.
-- `pydelfi` models can only use the `'emcee'` sampler.
+- `pydelfi` models can only use the `emcee` sampler.
 - `sbi`'s `SNLE` or `SNRE` models can use either the `emcee` or `pyro` samplers.
 The `pyro` samplers include several MCMC methods like slice sampling (`'slice_np'`, `'slice_np_vectorized'`), Hamiltonian Monte Carlo (`'hmc'`), and the NUTS sampler (`'nuts'`).
 From my experience, `slice_np_vectorized` works the fastest on CPU architectures for simple posteriors.
 - `sbi`'s `SNPE` models can use any of the `emcee` or `pyro` samplers.
 However, as they are amortized posterior estimators, they can also do fast direct estimation of the `log_prob` of samples, thus allowing for super fast Rejection Sampling.
 It is recommended to use this with the `'direct'` sample method for `SNPE` models.